harryle95/DrivingLicense/question_bank.md

 ___
 Yes

-### Can you overtake or make a U-turn on a a broken line to the left of a continuous to enter or leave the road?
+### Can you overtake or make a U-turn on a a broken line to the left of a continuous?

 ![](./assets/two_white_lines_broken_near_you.png)